dimaelzeinge/openaibatch/README.md

 # OpenAI Batch Tools

-A simple tool to convert a CSV file to JSONL, split a JSONL file into multiple parts, and extract responses from JSONL files.
-This tool is designed to help you prepare data for OpenAI API batch processing.
+Some simple tools to convert a CSV file to JSONL, split a JSONL file into multiple parts, and extract responses from JSONL files.
+These tools are designed to help you prepare data for OpenAI batch processing.

 ## Screenshot